Shell Dailey: Early life and education

+Career

+1980s to early 2000s

-After ending her post-secondary education, Shell Bollin-Robinson was a retail executive for Foley's between 1986 to 1992 while continuing to play basketball.
+After ending her post-secondary education, Shell Bollin-Robinson was a retail executive for Foley's between 1986 and 1992 while continuing to play basketball.
 In 1992, Bollin-Robinson started her coaching career as an assistant coach for the TCU Horned Frogs women's basketball team in 1992.
 The following year, Shell Robinson was promoted to head coach when Fran Garmon stepped down from her position.
-With TCU, Robinson had 8 wins and 72 losses before being replaced by Mike Petersen in April 1996.
+With TCU, Robinson's team entered the 1994 Southwest Conference women's basketball tournament and played one game.
+At this tournament, the team appeared in one game each during 1995 and 1996.
+She had 8 wins and 72 losses before being replaced by Mike Petersen in April 1996.

 After leaving TCU, Robinson worked in the private sector until she became an assistant coach for Texas A&M University in August 1997.
 She remained at Texas A&M until 1998 before continuing her assistant coaching tenure with the Nashville Noise that year in the American Basketball League.
 In 1999, Robinson left the Noise for an assistant coach position with the South Carolina Gamecocks women's basketball team.
 With South Carolina, Robinson was part of the coaching team that reached the final eight at the 2002 NCAA Division I women's basketball tournament.

+Early 2000s to 2010s

 In April 2003, Dailey left South Carolina to begin her WNBA career as an assistant coach for the San Antonio Silver Stars.
 Later that year, Dailey was named interim coach of the Silver Stars in July 2003.
 At the time, Dailey took over the coaching position from Candi Harvey, whom she had previously worked with at Texas A&M and the Nashville Noise.
 Dailey returned to her assistant coach position in October 2003 when Dee Brown became the Silver Stars head coach.
 When Brown resigned from his coaching position in July 2004, Dailey ended her assistant coaching position to replace Brown the following month.
 During her two seasons as the Silver Stars coach, Dailey had 9 wins and 11 losses before Dan Hughes became the head coach of the Silver Stars in January 2005.

 Later that year, Dailey was hired as an assistant coach for the Florida Gators women's basketball team in July 2005.
 While with Florida, Dailey was part of the coaching staff that reached the first round of the 2006 NCAA Division I women's basketball tournament.
 In 2007, Dailey did not continue her assistant coaching position with Florida.
 During the late 2010s, Dailey co-created a training camp for basketball players in Guam while holding coaching and directing positions at IMG Academy.

+Personal life

-Outside of her career, Dailey is married and has one child.
+Outside of her career, Dailey is married and has one child, Eric Jr., who became a college basketball player.